Escape Room (2019 film): Release

-In May 2018, it was announced that the film was originally going to be released on November 30, 2018.
+In May 2018, it was announced that the film was going to be released on November 30, 2018.
 A month later, the film was pushed back two months from its original release date of November 30, 2018, to February 1, 2019, and later was moved up from February 1, 2019, to January 4, 2019.

-In Poland, United International Pictures announced that the film's release in the country would be delayed out of respect for the five teenagers who had died in the Koszalin escape room fire, which actually occurred on the day of the film's U.S. release.
+In Poland, United International Pictures delayed the film's release out of respect for the five teenagers who had died in the ToNiePokój escape room fire, which actually occurred on the day of the film's U.S. release.
+Ultimately, the film's distribution in Poland was indefinitely postponed due to the tragedy.

 Reception

 Box office

 Escape Room grossed $57 million in the United States and Canada, and $98.7 million in other territories, for a total worldwide gross of $155.7 million, against a production budget of $9 million.
 Deadline Hollywood calculated the net profit of the film to be $46.6 million, when factoring together all expenses and revenues.

 In the United States and Canada, the film was projected to gross $10–14 million from 2,717 theaters in its opening weekend.
 It made $7.7 million on its first day, including $2.3 million from Thursday night previews.
 It went on to debut to $18.2 million, surpassing expectations and finishing second, behind Aquaman.
 The film made $8.9 million in its second weekend, dropping 51% and finishing fifth.